littlebizzy/slickstack/readme.md

 3. Complete SlickStack [SS] installation with the below command:

-`sudo wget mirrors.slickstack.io/ss-check && sudo bash ss-check && sudo bash ss-install`
+`sudo wget --no-cache mirrors.slickstack.io/ss-install && sudo bash ss-install`

 **In the future, SlickStack will have an interactive installation.*